-Summary terms of reference, roles and responsibilities

-- The Board appoints not less than 3 members for a 1-year term.
-The Chairman is an Independent Director and the majority of members should also be independent. - The Chairman and the Deputy Chairman must be elected by members of the Committee in its first meeting after the appointment of the members. - Minimum number of meetings required each year: 2 (actual meetings in 2015: 4). - Quorum shall be more than half of the members and must include the Chairman or the Deputy Chairman.
-Attendance by proxies is not permitted. - The Chairman or Deputy Chairman shall be available at the Annual General Meeting to answer questions relating to the Committee's functions. - The Committee conducts an annual self-assessment of the performance of the Committee/members, and reports conclusions and recommendations to the Board.
+Members Summary terms of reference, roles and responsibilities Summary of responsibilities Murad Ali Murad Chairman (Independent) Sh Khalifa bin Duaij Al Khalifa Deputy Chairman (Independent) Marwan Mohammed Al Saleh Member Mohamed Abdulrahman Hussain Member since March 2017 (Independent) The Board appoints not less than 3 members for a 1-year term.
+The Chairman is an Independent Director and the majority of members should also be independent The Chairman and the Deputy Chairman must be elected by members of the Committee in its first meeting after the appointment of the members Minimum number of meetings required each year: 2 (actual meetings in 2017: 4) Quorum shall be more than half of the members and must include the Chairman or the Deputy Chairman.
+Attendance by proxies is not permitted The Chairman or Deputy Chairman shall be available at the Annual General Meeting to answer questions relating to the Committee's functions The Committee conducts an annual self-assessment of the performance of the Committee/members, and reports conclusions and recommendations to the Board Assess, evaluate and advise to the Board of Directors on all matters associated with nominations and remunerations of the Directors and the Executive Management.
+Also, to ensure that the Bank adopts and enhances sound corporate governance practices, which are consistent with the Corporate Governance Code of the Kingdom of Bahrain and the regulatory requirements, and which also reflect best market practices in corporate governance, and makes recommendations to the Board as appropriate